Kagebounshin/neverday-milestone-project-1/README.md

 <img src="./assets/images/images-readme/lighthouseMobile1.png">

-### More testing
+### Further testing

 * The website is tested on Google Chrome & Microsoft Edge, Safari.
 * The website was viewed on diffrent devices such as Desktop, Laptop, Iphone X, Iphone 8 & Iphone 7, Sony Experia Z1, Ipad.
 * The links are tested alot, to ensure they work correctly.
+* Family members has tested the site, looking for bugs or other issues.

-### Known Bugs
+### Bugs

-* On my Ipad the personal info cards, when flipped they still showed the picture of the members.
-With the "backface-visability" set the "hidden", the problem was solved.
+* No known bugs after all the testing.

 ---
 ## Deployment